GameH4acker696969/Free-r6-no-recoil/README.md

 NO LOGITECH NEEDED OR G HUB NEEDED.

-just run as it came and it will work on every mouse.
+just run as it is and it will work on every mouse.